 addressed implementing high complexity novel technologies like nanotechnology

 Many of the generic companies which found themselves impacted by the double constraints of increasing peer competition and restrictive (national) budgetary environments were to select different strategies aimed at securing their future presence on the pharmaceutical market.
 One of the choices was to become global and retain margins through improving economies of scale.
 This goal could be achieved by conducting intense M&A activities which has resulted in an unprecedented concentration of the industry worldwide.
 The other way to secure margins and EPS growth was the implementation of a more complex, specialty driven, high added value business model.

 Richter, having preserved its original research over the past century and having invested significant resources in building up one of the widest female healthcare portfolio worldwide, was a natural candidate for the latter strategy, i.e. go specialised.

 Pillars of growth

 The previously detailed challenges encouraged Richter's Management to implement a high added value driven specialty pharma business model with a primary focus on organic growth strategy complemented with selected acquisitions primarily in field of Women's Healthcare.
-Consequently Richter has invested significant resources in building up one of the widest Women's Healthcare portfolio worldwide, it preserved its original research founded over a century ago and – uniquely in Central and Eastern Europe – it established biosimilar development and manufacturing facilities to address the changing demand for oncological and immunological diseases.
+Consequently Richter has invested significant resources in building up one of the widest Women's Healthcare portfolio worldwide, it preserved its original research founded over a century ago and – uniquely in Central and Eastern Europe – it established biosimilar development and manufacturing facilities to address the growing demand for osteoporosis and rheumatology treatments.